Academic Regulations: Liberal Arts and Sciences

 Some departments of the College permit academically superior majors to apply for admission into the College's ‘AGRADE’ program.
 ‘AGRADE' procedures enable qualified seniors in the College of Liberal Arts and Sciences to enroll simultaneously in the undergraduate and graduate programs of the College and apply a maximum of sixteen credits towards both a bachelor's and master's degree in the major field.

 Qualified students may apply for the AGRADE program no earlier than the semester in which ninety credits are completed.
-Applicants must have an overall grade point average of 3.5 and not less than a 3.6 grade point average in the major courses already completed.
+Applicants must meet overall and major minimum grade point average requirements, which vary dependent on program; see specific programs for details.

 For more details about the ‘AGRADE’ program, contact the Graduate Director of the major department or the Graduate Office of the College of Liberal Arts and Sciences (313-577-2516).